SwissDataScienceCenter/renku-graph/README.md

 #### Project creation flow and new commit flow

-When a project is created on GitLab or when a new commit is pushed to the gitlab instance, this following flow is triggered
+When a project is created on GitLab or when a new commit is pushed to the gitlab instance, the following flow is
+triggered:

 ```mermaid
 graph TD;